Doc-oc/GE1Assignment/README.md

         score.text = (scoreText += 10).ToString(); //adding 10 to score every 2 seconds
     }
 ```
 Asteroids have a health of 30.
 When the user shoots them with the spaceship they lose a health of -10.
 So it takes 3 shots to destroy an asteroid.
 The spaceship will send out a raycast that will then spawn a line renderer once it hits an object.
 This line renderer is the bullettrail effect so the user can see the bullet hitting the asteroid.
 The spaceship has a crosshair so that you can use it to aim at the asteroid.
 Asteroids spawn in 3 random locations across the terrian.
 They always have the same y value but the x and z vary.
 Asteroids have a script attached to them that moves them towards the the player at a certain speed.
 That speed will slowly increase once another one has spawned.
 This is aimed to make the game slightly more difficult as you progress.
+Once the player gets too a new hundred two targets will spawn
 Heres a code snippet of how the raycast was made
 ```C#
 void Shoot(){